Life at KAA

 Sixth Form Parent A-Z

-Full details for parents about life at KAA Sixth Form can be found in our Sixth Form Parent A-Z 2018-2019.
+Full details for parents about life at KAA Sixth Form can be found in our Parents A-Z – Sixth Form 2019-2020.

 KAA Sixth Formers are required to represent the academy at all time as role models to our younger pupils.
 In addition to being fully prepared and equipped every day, our sixth formers will wear professional and appropriate dress.